The Art of the Infrastructure

 He added that not too long ago he learned about electrofuels, a form of biofuel that could cut down on the acres needed to grow corn for biofuel.
 Although it won’t be used for cars and trucks, it could be used to help with aviation.

-“A couple of scientists at MIT flew a place across the laboratory with no propulsion,” he said.
+“A couple of scientists at MIT flew a plane across the laboratory with no propulsion,” he said.
 “They did it and someone said, ‘Oh, well, big deal, little model plane laboratory.’
 And the guy says, ‘Yeah, well how far did the Wright Brothers go?’”

 DeFazio admitted during the town hall that he doesn’t know all of the solutions to make transportation more “green.”